 PILLAR 5: CITIZENSHIP TIMELINE The Citizenship Timeline Pillar looks at the average time it takes for citizenship to be secured by the applicant.
 The processing time important to have a general idea on how to plan the citizenship by investment process.

 PILLAR 6: EASE OF PROCESSING The Ease of Processing Pillar measures the end-to-end complexity of the citizenship by investment application process.
 In some jurisdictions, the application process can be a labour intensive and painstaking task that is time-consuming for the applicant; in others, it is streamlined and the applicant receives clear directives on how to proceed.

 PILLAR 7: DUE DILIGENCE The Due Diligence Pillar focuses on each nation’s commitment to ensuring that their program remains transparent and effective at evaluating potential candidates for citizenship.
-It is hence a measure of each program’s integrity
+Citizenship by investment programs follow a legal procedure and due diligence process has a vital importance to ensure the reliablity of the program.
+It is hence a measure of each program’s integrity.